winitzki/scall/tutorial/programming_dhall.md

       in consume ep
 ```

-We will prove below that the functions `inE` and `outE` are inverses of each other (see the section "Naturality and parametricity").
+We will prove below that the functions `inE` and `outE` are inverses of each other.
+We will also prove that `pack` and `unpack` are inverses in a certain sense.
+(See the section "Naturality and parametricity").

 Because of this type isomorphism, it is not necessary to use a complicated type `Exists P → r`.
 Instead, we may use the simpler and equivalent type `∀(t : Type) → P t → r`.